-This seminar series equips students and professionals with tools to apply the engineering mindset to problems that stem from climate change, so that they may consider and evaluate possible interventional, remedial and adaptive approaches.
-This is not a crash course on climate change (established climate experts are better equipped for that), nor is it a crash course in policy; instead the series focuses on discovering and exploring climate problems that seem most likely to benefit from adding the engineering mindset as solutions are considered.
+This seminar series equips students and professionals with tools to apply the engineering mindset to problems that stem from climate change, so that they may consider and evaluate possible stabilizing, remedial and adaptive approaches.
+This is not a crash course on climate change nor policy, but instead focuses on learning about and discussing climate problems that seem most likely to benefit from the engineering mindset as solutions are considered.

-Each week, Dr. Leslie Field and/or an expert guest speaker will deliver an introductory lecture in his/her area of expertise to set the framework in terms of climate, energy, resource, policy and public opinion, and explore some of the problems that seem most amenable to engineering input.
+Each week, Dr. Leslie Field and/or an expert guest speaker will lead a warm up discussion/activity on the topic of the week, will deliver an introductory lecture in his/her area of expertise, and then wrap up with a class discussion of related challenges/opportunities and possible engineering-orientated solutions.
 Class members are asked to read up on each week’s lecture topic before class, to submit questions before each lecture, and to submit at brief summary of some key points on the topic following each lecture.

 - Leslie Field Consulting Professor, Electrical Engineering

 Graduate seminars may be viewed online at no charge.
 Students seeking credit for a 1-unit seminar need to enroll in another course in order to meet the 3-credit unit enrollment requirement.